 Vietnam.vn - Nền tảng quảng bá Việt Nam

-They chose journalism as a career.
+They chose journalism as a profession.

 Báo Thái NguyênBáo Thái Nguyên10/06/2025

-The profession chooses the person
+The profession chooses the person.

-When a Math graduate is a journalist
+When a Math graduate becomes a journalist

-Graduated with a BA in Mathematics from Viet Bac Pedagogical University (now Thai Nguyen University of Pedagogical Education) in 1994, journalist Luu Thi Bach Lieu (Thai Nguyen Provincial Journalists Association Office) chose to become a People's Police officer.
-But to satisfy her passion, since 2004, she switched to journalism.
-She said: When I first started my career, I found journalism not difficult because I always wrote about issues that I was knowledgeable about.
-Later, when I started doing topics in different fields, I realized that journalism is not easy.
-Especially with interviews with provincial leaders, leaders of departments and branches or investigative articles that require interviews with authorities.
+After graduating with a Bachelor's degree in Mathematics from Viet Bac Teacher Training University (now Thai Nguyen University of Education, Thai Nguyen University) in 1994, journalist Luu Thi Bach Lieu (from the Thai Nguyen Provincial Journalists Association Office) initially chose to become a police officer.
+However, to fulfill her passion, she switched to journalism in 2004.
+She said: "When I first started, I didn't find journalism difficult because I always wrote about issues I understood.
+Later, when I started working on topics in different fields, I realized that journalism is not easy at all.
+Especially with interviews with provincial leaders, leaders of departments and agencies, or investigative articles that require interviews with relevant authorities."

-Not afraid of hardship
+Not afraid of hard work

-She said: Women journalists will have a much harder time than men when they have to fulfill their duties as wives and mothers, and also have to regularly travel to work at the base.
-Especially when doing stories, women will have more pressure than men to arrange and allocate time to complete the work on schedule.
-However, my female colleagues and I have never given up because we are not afraid of pressure.
+She said: "Women journalists face much greater challenges than men, having to balance their roles as wives and mothers with frequent fieldwork.
+Especially when working on series or articles, women feel more pressure than men in managing their time to complete tasks on schedule.
+Despite this, my female colleagues and I have never given up because we are not afraid of pressure."

-As a younger generation of journalists, journalist Thu Nga (Thai Nguyen Newspaper) always learns from her senior colleagues in the process of carrying out her duties.
-For her, being able to learn, participate in work and collaborate with her seniors is a blessing.
-Therefore, regardless of day or night, rain or shine, when the agency's leaders summon and assign tasks, she is always ready.
-She said: For several years, I have not had the opportunity to take my child to the opening ceremony of the new school year like other mothers because I am often assigned to cover the opening ceremony.
-I do not consider it a hardship or a disadvantage, but always put the responsibility of a journalist first.
+As a younger journalist, Thu Nga (from Thai Nguyen Newspaper) always learns from her senior colleagues in carrying out her duties.
+For her, learning from, participating in, and collaborating with her predecessors is a great fortune.
+Therefore, regardless of day or night, rain or shine, when the agency's leaders summon her and assign her tasks, she is always ready.
+She said: "For several years now, I haven't had the opportunity to take my children to the opening ceremony of the new school year like other mothers because I'm often assigned to cover the opening ceremonies.
+I don't consider it a hardship or a disadvantage; I always put my responsibility as a journalist first."

 Source: https://baothainguyen.vn/xa-hoi/202506/ho-da-chon-nghe-bao-eb72274/